felbinger/AdminGuide/docs/20_installation.md

         ```bash
         ssh-copy-id -i <keyfile> <user>@<ip>
         ```

-    !!! note ""
-        `ssh-copy-id` uses the description of your public key.

 === "Server Side"
     Another options is to append your public key manually to the `~/.ssh/authorized_keys` file in the following format `ssh-<type> <public_key> [description]`: